 Originally built as a Roman fort and following a succession of various owners, Lancaster Castle now operates as both a functioning prison and as a museum.

-Långholmen Prison Museum
+Långholmen Prison Hotel

 Today a hotel and hostel occupy the space where prisoners were once kept.
 Nearby is the Långholmen Prison Museum that illustrates the prison’s 250-year history that ended in 1975 when the prison closed as a penal facility.